missionpinball/mpf-docs/hardware/multimorphic/drivers.rst

 Turn your machine off and only turn it back on when you have fixed and verified common ground.
-Read the section about :doc:`common ground </hardware/voltages_and_power/voltages_and_power>` for details or consult a professional electrician.
+Read the section about :doc:`common ground </hardware/voltages_and_power/voltages_and_power>` for details or consult an electrical engineer.

 If this happens shortly after MPF started and you are using a P-Roc this might to do with the polarity of your coils.